itucsdb1965/ATAREM/docs/source/user/atahan.rst

 2.2 Viewing & 2.3 Liking & 2.4 Deleting Movies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 If you click on a movie's poster in route *https://itucsdb1965.herokuapp.com/inTheaters*, you will be redirected to the that movie's own page where you can find more detailed information about that movie.
-In this page you can also like the movie and delete the movie (we do not reccommend).
+In this page you can also like the movie and delete the movie (we do not recommend).

 .. note:: You can not delete the movie without checking the box  and you can only like it for once.
 .. figure:: atahan/coming.jpg